(011) 465 9830 | (011) 467 4889 admin@cedarwoodschool.co.za

 Board Members:

-Duncan Turner, Sudeshan Moodley, Phillip Kotze, Jacqueline Staniforth, Nomsa Chabeli, Thirumala Pillay, Brigitte Cook, Nerona Ramkissoon and Thando Sibindi.
+Duncan Turner, Sudeshan Moodley, Phillip Kotze, Jacqueline Staniforth, Nomsa Chabeli, Thirumala Pillay, Janna Couto, Nerona Ramkissoon and Thando Sibindi.

 HISTORY